therodan/hamster-social/README.md

 # Hamster Blogging Platform

 This is a prototype blogging platform for hamsters.
-You are able to sign up and posts status for all registered users to see.
+You are able to sign up and posts statuses for all registered users to see.
 You can also like other people's posts.

 This platform is built upon the following technogies: